Things to see and do - Salisbury

 Set in the cathedral city of Salisbury, City Lodge is a 15th-century merchant house, which provides comfortable accommodation less than 5 minutes' walk from the city centre.
 City Lodge has a 24-hour reception and en suite bedrooms.
 8 of the rooms ar..

-Something a little different, with colour-changing lights and interesting water features.
-Originality is also expressed in the menu: expect dishes like spiced crushed scallops or duck jaalsha rather than a bhuna or a balti.
+A smart Indian restaurant that's a little different, with colour-changing lights and interesting water features.
+Originality is also expressed in the extensive menu: expect dishes like spiced crushed scallops or duck jaalsha.